 • Urban ecology and design: Our work extends to urban ecology, developing approaches to integrate indigenous nature and biodiversity into urban design, including trials with green roofs and biodiverse subdivisions.

-• Data and mapping: We provide soil information and mapping data (S-map Online) used by councils and stakeholders for better land-use planning and decision-making, covering a range of land uses including urban areas.
+• Data and mapping: We provide soil information and mapping data (S-map Online) used by councils and stakeholders for better land-use planning and decision-making, covering a range of land uses including 'peri-urban' and urban areas.

 Our work emphasizes that soils are a critical part of nature-based solutions for urban challenges like stormwater management and climate change resilience.